 Instead of the infirmary, though, she veered off and made for Professor Lacer’s office, where he retreated as soon as possible after his classes.
 She knocked sharply, then opened the door and strode inside, stopping in front of Lacer’s desk.

 He looked up slowly from the scattered papers and books.
 Some held complicated spell arrays and what might even have been a half-finished ward plan for a residence.
 “How can I help you, Mr. Siverling?”

 Sebastien clenched and unclenched her fists, let out a slow breath, and said, “Professor Lacer, I respect and admire you.”

 He raised an eyebrow.

 “However, I have to insist that you respect my personal boundaries.
 It is unacceptable for you to cast magic on me against my will, without my consent.
 Especially magic that will force me to sleep.
 Or in any way affect my mental state.
-I would never have consented to such a thing, and will not consent to such a thing in the future.”
+I would never have consented to it, and will not consent to the like in the future.”

-Thaddeus Lacer placed down his pen, leaning back in his seat.
-He met her gaze for a few long, agonizing seconds, then nodded shallowly.
+Thaddeus Lacer placed down his pen and leaned back in his seat.
+He met her gaze for a few long, agonizing seconds.
 “I understand.
-I will not do such a thing again, and will try to remember to ask your consent before casting any other magics that affect your person, unless I judge that you are in immediate and severe danger without my interference.”
+I will not do such a thing again, and will try to remember to ask your consent before casting any other magics that affect your person, unless I judge you are in immediate and severe danger without my interference.”